alyonanf/ChemProject/README.md

 ### Details
 - 2D constructor of molecules
 - shows the formula for the constructed alkane without radicals
-- names the main chain
+- names the main chain and displays its length
 - uses Python (Pygame)

 ### Instructions